tanus786/CP-Codes-HackOctober-Fest-2023/README.md

 # CP-Codes-HackOctober-Fest-2022
 ## You can follow this steps to Merge your Pull request in my Repository

-- Firstly fork my Repository
+- Firstly Fork my Repository
 - Click on Add file
 - You can upload your DSA or CP codes (Or create a new file for it)
 - Commit your changes